Tribal Employment Rights Ordinance Office (TERO)

 This plan applies to service providers, vendors, and other non-construction employers working with the Tribe.
 It ensures fair contracting practices, Tribal hiring preference, and equal opportunity protections.
 Employers must comply with the Tribe’s workforce policies, reporting standards, and enforcement measures.

-The activities of the TERO Department are governed by a commission of tribal members consisting of a representative from each of our three communities.
+The activities of the TERO Department are governed by a commission of tribal members consisting of two representatives from Tribal Council and representatives from each of our three communities.

 TERO FAQs